sap-tutorials/Tutorials/tutorials/s4sdk-continuous-delivery-toolkit-setup/s4sdk-continuous-delivery-toolkit-setup.md

 ![Add source](images/15.PNG)

-Please provide [https://github.com/SAP/cloud-s4-sdk-book.git](https://github.com/SAP/cloud-s4-sdk-book.git)as the location for Project Repository.
+Please provide [https://github.com/SAP/cloud-s4-sdk-book.git](https://github.com/SAP/cloud-s4-sdk-book.git) as the location for Project Repository.

 Our example repository has multiple branches and contains the example application for this tutorial in the branch `google-next`.
 If we do not limit the build job to this branch, Jenkins will start building dozens of branches.
 This might be too much work - even for our powerful Kubernetes cluster ;) In order to configure Jenkins to only build our branch of interest, let's configure this behavior by clicking on `add` in the `Behaviors` section.